jimbz/jimbz.github.com/content/index/resume.md

 I am expected to defend my thesis in **june 2014**.
 I am mainly looking for exciting Computer Vision projects but I am open to any challenge, I would especially like to try my hand at some machine learning or big data applications.
 A full resume is available in [English][resume] or in [French][CV].

 # Education
 I enrolled in a _double-degree_ Master's degree at [Supélec][Supelec] (Paris, France) and [The Royal Institute of Technology (KTH)][KTH] (Stockholm, Sweden).
 I majored in digital communications and signal processing with minors in robotics and computer vision.
-I was deeply implicated in student associative projects such as [Enactus][].
+I was deeply involved in student associative projects such as [Enactus][].

 <section class="skills-section">
 <h1>Scientific skills</h1>